Amy Hodgkin - Private Tutor in London

 Fun Facts About Me

-My academic interests lie in computational fluid dynamics and in October I am continuing my studies with a PhD in the area.
+My academic interests lie in computational fluid dynamics and I am continuing my studies with a PhD in the area.
 When I'm not studying, I like to keep busy.
-I box at university level, which involves training up to 10 times a week and was presented with a club full blue at the end of the 2018/19 season.
+I box at university level, which involves training up to 10 times a week and was presented with a club full blue from Oxford at the end of the 2018/19 season.
 I am a keen skier; I did a ski season working as a chalet host before university and I try to go every year.
 I'm interested in music and have helped to run fundraising club nights in Oxford and I DJ regularly at different events.
 I love to travel and have visited parts of SE Asia and Central and South America as well as many countries in Europe.
 I also spent 10 weeks living in Chile, where I interned at an environmental engineering company and improved my Spanish.

 Similar Tutors to Amy Hodgkin